ModbusScope/ModbusScope/docs/pages/importing_and_exporting.md

 One other functionality of *ModbusScope* is parsing *.csv* files which are in a similar format of the *ModbusScope* export files.
 This means a timestamps column followed by one or more data columns.

-A data file load can be done through *File > Load Data File...* or by dragging an *.csv* file into the application.
+Opening a data file can be done through *File > Open Data File...* or by dragging an *.csv* file into the application.
 ModbusScope will load an excerpt of the data file to try to automatically determine the configuration required for parsing.
 The most important settings are the used field and decimal separators.
 When the auto parsing of settings is done, the settings can be manually changed if required.
 The result of the parsing of immediately visualized in the table view.

 When all settings are configured and accepted, *ModbusScope* will load the rest of the file with the configured settings.
 When the loading has finished successfully, the graph can be examined in the same way as normal *ModbusScope* logs.